skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 ### Distance Scale

 Code for this in the script `compute_FRS_distance_scale.m`.
-We'll just discuss results here.
+We'll just discuss results here, since it's pretty similar to how we computed the distance scale above.
 The distance scale required for each initial speed range is as follows:

 | Initial Speed Range [m/s] | Distance Scale [m] |
 | ------------------------- | ------------------ |